 1. Joie de Vivre – AKA the Joy of Life

-Whether it’s a conversation with a new friend, devouring one of the culture’s many famed foods, or simply breathing in the fresh air as you cruise along the canal, the entire essence of a visit to is to savour life.
+Whether it’s a conversation with a new friend, devouring one of the culture’s many famed foods, or simply breathing in the fresh air as you cruise along the canal, the entire essence of a visit is to savour life.
 Having just survived a pandemic, you deserve to stop and smell the roses.
 Grab a table at a sidewalk café and watch the world go by.
 Crack open a novel while you sip a Chardonnay.
 Eat, drink, and be…Marie!?
-This is one of the most storied countries in the world and you deserve to make the most of it.
+This is one of the most storied countries in the world, and you deserve to make the most of it.

 Our French River Cruise has room for you!
 Let us know if you’d like to come aboard.